lunatech-labs/lunatech-iamin/backend/README.md

 4. Save the generated code to `com.lunatech.iamin.database.tables`
 5. Destroy the temporary database

-Don't forget to commit the (newly) generated code to the Git repository.
+Don't forget to commit the (newly) generated code to the Git repository and remove any unused generated code.

 ## Stack